 And chances are, you’ve regretted that at least once.

 While it takes a few extra moments, untangling your guy lines (aka “guylines”) and using them to secure your shelter can make a huge difference to its livability and performance in both dry and wet weather.
-Read on to learn more about why these accessories are so important and how to use tent guy lines like a pro.
+Read on to learn more about why these accessories are so important and how to use them like a pro.

 What Are Guy Lines?